No passwords, no registration, no paywalls, no popups, no AI

 The reason that specialized anodizing textbooks are so expensive isn't because paper is expensive, but because the authors can't spend months or years of their time uncompensated :-)

 Unfortunately you are not going to find substantive detail on the Internet about how to design an anodizing plant.
-Rather you'll need to consult textbooks like the Electroplating Engineering Handbook [on AbeBooks or eBay or Amazon] and The Surface Treatment and Finishing of Aluminum and its Alloys, and possibly hire a consultant.
+Rather you'll need to consult textbooks like the Electroplating Engineering Handbook this on eBay, AbeBooks, or Amazon [affil link] and The Surface Treatment and Finishing of Aluminum and its Alloys, and possibly hire a consultant.

 But there are a few pieces of the puzzle available.
 You may want to view my on-line article: "Plating Shops for the New Millenium".
 Good luck.